JCGdev/IDAFunctionsDecompiler/README.md

 ***Change output path***

-`Edit "outputPath" variable from the script, and specify the folder where pseudocode will be stored`
+`Edit "outputPath" variable from the script, and specify the path where the pseudocode will be stored`

 Example: